Step outside the classroom and learn to practice law from experienced attorneys.

 - The supervising attorney signs the Summer Externship Supervisor Agreement »

-- The student submits a copy of this agreement with a petition through Symplicity »
+- The student submits a copy of this agreement with their application through Symplicity »

-If the student elects the paper option, the application also includes
+- If the student elects the paper option, the application also includes the proposed topic and name of the faculty supervisor.

 Placements and Postings

-Organizations, firms, and agencies that wish to post summer opportunities for students should contact the Center for Professional Development and Career Strategy » Your position description should include whether students can work for academic credit.
+Organizations, firms, and agencies that wish to post summer opportunities for students should contact the Center for Professional Development and Career Strategy » Your position description should include an indication that students can work for academic credit.

 At the middle of the work term, the student produces a midterm self-evaluation and the student and attorney supervisor have an in-depth meeting (in-person or via videoconference) with the instructor in which they discuss the student’s progress.
 After the work term ends, the student produces a final self-evaluation and has a debrief meeting and exit interview with the instructor.

 Students in this program receive 3–6 hours of combined credit for the externship for a total work commitment of 150–300 hours over 6–12 weeks, including both fieldwork and academic coursework.
-Tuition is paid at the per-credit rate; financial aid may be available.
+Tuition is paid at the per-credit rate; financial aid is available for 5-6 credit hours.
+Scholarships cannot be used for summer externships.

 See the Student Guide to Externships for credit details.